What is a Dental Hygienist?

 • X-rays: ₹300 to ₹800

 Many people go for regular cleanings every 6 months.
-It might seem like a cost, but it saves you money by avoiding bigger problems later.
+What is a Dental Hygienist? might seem like a cost, but it saves you money by avoiding bigger problems later.
 Healthy teeth = happy wallet.

 Conclusion